This post is by Tim Harris and Guy Shrubsole.

 Natural England keeps records of the quality of SSSIs on a per hectare basis.
 Some hectares of a site may be designated favourable.
 Currently only 39% of the area of land covered by SSSIs in England is in favourable condition.
 Other hectares may be designated unfavourable improving, unfavourable declining, or unfavourable no change.
 Occasionally some hectares within a site are designated as destroyed.

-The 4 maps below shows SSSIs owned by England’s top ten landowners (divided up by Northern England, Midlands, Thames Valley and South-western England, due to file size).
+The 4 maps below [now converted to links, as they’d stopped working] shows SSSIs owned by England’s top ten landowners (divided up by Northern England, Midlands, Thames Valley and South-western England, due to file size).
 To find out more about each site, click on the dots in the map, and zoom in to see the landownership boundaries.
 In order to simplify the maps, we regarded the overall condition of an individual site as favourable (green dots) if more than half of its area is favourable; or unfavourable (red dots) if half or less of its area is designated as favourable.

 In May 2019, the Government’s 25-year Environment Plan set a target: “Restoring 75% of our one million hectares of terrestrial and freshwater protected sites to favourable condition, securing their wildlife value for the long term”.
 Clearly England’s biggest landowners will have a key role to play in helping meet this goal.